Home Hands-on DDD and Event Sourcing [3/6]: Domain events and Event Sourcing

 Hands-on

 Let’s walk through a simple example using the Customer aggregate root.
-After the domain invariants are validated, the domain object is built, the AppendEvent and the Apply methods are called in sequence:
+After the domain invariants are validated, the domain object is built, and the AppendEvent and the Apply methods are called in sequence:

 AppendEvent(@event);